-To The Members of The Company
+To the Members of the Company

-Your Directors have pleasure in presenting The 31st Annual Report on TheBusiness and Operations of your Company with Audited Accounts for The Financial year endedon 31st March 2016.
-The Financial Results of The Company are summarized below:
+Your Directors have pleasure in presenting the 32nd Annual Report on the Business andOperations of your Company with Audited Accounts for the Financial year ended on 31stMarch 2017.
+The Financial Results of the Company are summarized below:

-|PARTICULARS ||Standalone for The year ended 31st March 2016 ||Standalone for The year ended31st March 2015 ||Consolidated for The year ended 31st March 2016 ||Consolidated for The year ended 31st March 2015 |
+|PARTICULARS ||Standalone for the year ended 31st March 2017 ||Standalone for the Year ended 31st March 2016 ||Consolidated for the year ended 31st March 2017 ||Consolidated for theYear ended 31st March 2016 |

 | ||(inRs.) ||(inRs.) ||(inRs.) ||(inRs.) |

-|PROFIT /(LOSS) BEFORE DEPRECIATION/ AMORTIZATION EXPENSES and TAXATION || ||1 092 489 ||4 708 314 ||(5 173 723) |
+|PROFIT /(LOSS) BEFORE DEPRECIATION/ AMORTIZATION EXPENSES AND TAXATION ||23857689 ||31546763 ||7700487 ||4708314 |

 |Amortization Expenses || || || || |

 |PROFIT /(LOSS) FOR THE YEAR BEFORE TAXATION ||9232372 ||15453674 ||54921886 ||(58828340) |

 |Less: Provision for Taxation || || || || |

 |MAT ||(1759228) ||(3150850) ||(1759228) ||(3150849) |